turingschool/curriculum-site/module1/lessons/debugging_techniques.md

 Having a debugging process when things go wrong is crucial to being an effective developer.
 No matter how skilled you are at coding, you will always write bugs, so it is very important to know how to hunt them down and fix them.

-The recommended series of steps you should take to Debug your program are:
+The recommended series of steps you should take to debug your program are:

-* Read your error (the WHOLE error)
+- Read your error (the WHOLE error)
-* Read your stack trace (find the error).
+- Read your stack trace (find the error).
-* Verify your assumptions.
+- Verify your assumptions.
-* Try things.
+- Try things.

 You might add `research` to that list, but generally research is something that you do so that you can try things.

 ## Stack Trace

-A Stack Trace shows what line of code an error occurred on, and all the method calls that led to that error.
-It is like a treasure map of exactly where to find the cause of the error.
+A stack trace shows the line of code where an error occurred and all the method calls that led to that error.

 ### Reading a Stack Trace